64 Pages Posted: 3 Sep 2020 Last revised: 6 Oct 2022

-In traditional theories of insurance supply, idiosyncratic shocks are diversifiable and should not matter for insurers beyond a change in expected losses.
-In this study, I quantify the risk and economic consequences of social inflation – shifts in the loss distribution due to social and behavioral factors such as large jury awards and broader definitions of liability – which challenges this standard narrative and poses a source of aggregate risk for the insurance sector.
-Using commercial auto liability insurance as a stylized setting, I assemble a novel dataset that spans jury awards, financial statements, and insurance rate filings.
-Exploiting geographical variation in jury awards, temporal variation surrounding a widely publicized verdict, and personal auto liability insurance as control, I show that the potential shifts in loss distribution due to jury awards have resulted in significantly higher insurance prices above and beyond the impact of traditional economic factors.
-I also document an uptick in the number of insurance frauds in more affected states, while insurer exits have been rare.
-A theoretical model of social inflation shows that a shock to the insurer's loss distribution has a “double kick” effect on insurance supply through increased effective marginal cost and interaction with the capital requirement.
+I study the risk and economic consequences of social inflation – shifts in the insurer's loss distribution due to factors such as large jury awards and broader definitions of liability – which poses a novel source of aggregate risk to the insurance sector.
+Using a dataset spanning jury awards, financial statements, and insurance rate filings, I show that the price impact of social inflation is greater in regions with higher legal exposure, greater for insurers that are more financially constrained, and is economically significant even for insurers not directly affected by verdicts and settlements.
+Consistent with empirical patterns, a theoretical model of social inflation shows that a shock to the insurer's loss distribution has a “double kick” effect on insurance supply through higher effective marginal cost and interaction of increased uncertainty with the capital requirement.
 I discuss factors that affect the future dynamics of social inflation and implications for the role of insurers.

 Keywords: social inflation, social norms, nuclear verdicts, insurance regulation, financial stability, jury awards, property and casualty insurance